 Personal Information Exchange is a format that can be used to store multiple private keys and certificates like PEM.
 However, the difference is that PFX is a password-protected container.
 PKCS#12 certificates can be used with Apache, Microsoft IIS, and other web servers.

-We hope this post will help you know What the Different Types of Certificate Formats and their extensions Are.
+We hope this post would help you know What the Different Types of Certificate Formats and their extensions Are.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram and subscribe to receive updates like this.